ajpfahnl/CS152B-Projects/snake.md

     * I'm connecting to the `JA` GPIO port, so connect the `JA connector` to `Pmod_out` of the `PmodJSTK_0` component.
  7. Validate design and ensure that validation is successful.
  8. Create an `HDL Wrapper` for block design.
- 9. Add a Basys3 constraint file and add in constraints.
+ 9. Edit the Basys3 constraint file with new constraints.
 [Here is mine](snake_hw/snake_hw.srcs/constrs_1/imports/Downloads/Basys3_Master.xdc).
+I had to manually configure the bottom four pins for both `JA` and `JB`.
  10. Run synthesis.
 You can ignore the critical warnings about the PmodBT2 IP being packaged with a different board originally.
 You can the layout to I/O planning if you want to edit the constraints in a more interactive manner.
  11. Click _Generate Bitstream_.
  12. Select _File -> Export -> Export Hardware_, include the bitstream, and remember where the `.xsa` file is stored for use Vitus (the software development kit).